 How to increase your daily consumption of whole grains – quick and easy

-In this week I will present to you a simple whole grain recipe including a short video that will inspire you eating more whole grain foods.
+In this week I will present to you a simple whole grain recipe that will inspire you eating more whole grain foods.

 Are you sensitive to wheat or do have a gluten allergy?
 If yes, then skip this challenge.
 Work instead on the other challenges presented so far.